derlio/golang-study/en/The Laws of Reflection.md

 ```
 value:<float64 value>
 ```
-Both reflect.Type and reflect.Value have lots of methods to let us examine and manipulate them.
-One important example is that Value has a Type method that returns the Type of a reflect.Value.
+Both `reflect.Type` and `reflect.Value` have lots of methods to let us examine and manipulate them.
+One important example is that Value has a Type method that returns the Type of a `reflect.Value`.
 Another is that both Type and Value have a Kind method that returns a constant indicating what sort of item is stored: Uint, Float64, Slice, and so on.
 Also methods on Value with names like Int and Float let us grab values (as int64 and float64) stored inside:
 ```
 var x float64 = 3.4
 v := reflect.ValueOf(x)